-- 8.1 Much consultation has been carried out in order to initially establish the priorities, and then to test whether our interpretation of people's views on 'what should be a priority' was correct.
-Consultees included the general public, partners, staff, Members, and Town & Community Councillors. - 8.2 Once priorities were drafted, a series of workshops were held with staff from Denbighshire County Council and relevant partner organisations to generate ideas for how the priorities should be addressed. - 8.3 The ideas that were generated have been developed with a cross-party group of Members with the support of some officers too, in order to reach consensus that the pledges to which we've committed are sufficiently ambitious but also realistic.
+- 8.1 Much consultation has been carried under the umbrella of County Conversation.
+The purpose was to initially establish the priorities, and then to test whether our interpretation of people's views on 'what should be a priority' was correct.
+Consultees included the general public, partners, staff, Members, and Town & Community Councillors. - 8.2 Once priorities were drafted, a series of workshops were held with staff from Denbighshire County Council and relevant partner organisations to generate ideas for how the priorities should be addressed. - 8.3 The ideas that were generated have been developed with a cross-party group of Members with the support of some officers too, in order to reach consensus that the pledges to which we've committed are sufficiently ambitious but also realistic. - 8.4 Upon adoption of this plan, it will be a priority to promote its content with our staff, delivering messages to them and Members about how they can contribute to delivery of the Plan.
+Staff will be informed via Linc (the new Intranet platform), Mohammed's video message and via Denbighshire Today.
+The internal message to staff will also be included in all relevant staff briefing sessions both at service and at team level.
+A full overview of the plan will be discussed at the Denbighshire leadership conference.
+The Strategic Planning team will ensure awareness of the Corporate Plan is a key requirement for services in their business planning.